Yellow-cedar decline: Maladapted

-It is very important to recognize that conservation and restoration in areas that are maladapted for yellow cedar are futile.
+Conservation and restoration in areas that are maladapted for yellow cedar are futile.
 Areas that have already been maladapted for yellow cedar are important as sources of economic value.
 Dead regions of yellow cedar are still available for harvest even 80 years after death.
 Harvest of these areas represent a large opportunity for wood resources, shifting from logging of healthy yellow cedar in suitable habitat to those in maladapted regions could be beneficial to the conservation of this species.

 It seems that, following the decay of yellow cedar, western red cedar will succeed the dead forest.
 The red cedar offers many of the very same economic and ecological values as yellow cedar.
 Areas of lower elevation in Southeast Alaska and British Columbia that have seen yellow-cedar decay have been succeeded by red cedar.
 However, more research will need to take place as this problem persists to evaluate the economic and ecological value of subsidizing red cedar in these areas.